 2. Heat Oil in a pan.
 Add cumin.
 When they begin to splutter, add ginger or ginger garlic paste.
 Fry until it turns aromatic.

 3. Add sliced onions and fry until transparent.

 4. Add tomatoes, turmeric and fry until the tomatoes turn completely mushy.
 You can also add garam masala and chili powder now.

 5. If using potato, add them now and fry until half cooked.
 Add broccoli, capsicum or peas.
 On a low flame fry until all the veggies get cooked.
 If needed cover and cook.

-6. Sprinkle garam masala, red chili powder and roasted crushed peanuts and then stir fry for just one to 2 minutes.
+6. Sprinkle garam masala, red chili powder and roasted crushed peanuts and then fry for just one to 2 minutes.
 Peanuts can also be added just before serving to keep the crunch.

 Serve broccoli sabzi with roti or rice.